blocknroll/skill-inventory-crud/Readme.md

 ### Your Job

-CRUD out the functionality for a user to be able to add a skill (id, name, status), see all skills, edit a skill, and delete a skill.
+CRUD out the functionality for a user to be able to:
+  C: add a skill (id, name, status),
+  R: see all skills,
+  U: edit a skill,
+  D: delete a skill.